kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 .. meta::
-   :description: See how code blocks look like with the Awesome Theme and discover the awesome enhancements.
+   :description: See how code blocks look like in your Sphinx project with the Awesome Theme and learn about the supported options.

-.. role:: rst(code)
-   :language: rst
-   :class: highlight

 Code blocks
 ===========

 .. rst-class:: lead

-   See how code blocks look like with the |product|.
+   See how code blocks look like in your Sphinx project with the |product| and learn about the supported options.

 .. include:: ../includes/header.rst